 During his undergraduate career, Austin undertook multiple research projects in areas such as applied math, quantum computing, and computational complexity theory.

-He was awarded a highly competitive Graduate Research Fellowship from the National Science Foundation to fund his graduate work at the University of Washington in Seattle where he received his M.S. with a speciality in artificial intelligence.
+He was awarded a highly competitive Graduate Research Fellowship from the National Science Foundation to fund his graduate work at the University of Washington in Seattle where he received his M.S. with a specialty in artificial intelligence.
 Austin is currently employed as a Data Scientist.
 As a consultant, Austin provides his wealth of experience to students interested in the technical fields.